anton-k/monads-for-drummers/README.md

 ~~~

 The `input` returns some value and stores it to variable `x`.
-we need to use this value somehow.
+We need to use this value somehow.
 But how can we do it?
 What if our statements are functions and we can pass the user
 string as input for the next function: